rmcwhae/russellmcwhae.ca/src/routes/reading-list.md

 -   _It_ by Stephen King
 -   _Oryx and Crake_ by Margaret Atwood
 -   _The Master and Margarita_ by Mikhail Bulgakov
+-   _Klara and the Sun_ by Kazuo Ishiguro
 -   _A Life in Medicine_ by William Osler
 -   _Alone on the Wall_ by Alex Honnold
 -   _438 Days: An Extraordinary True Story of Survival at Sea_ by Jonathan Franklin